Proshooter27/obsidianGit/Projects/Mechanical Keyboard Kanban.md

 - [ ] Build the plate for keyboard
 - [ ] Add a socket for the rotary encoder in the plate
 - [ ] Build Case
+- [ ] Add screw socket for usb C breakout board in the case

 ## In - Prog